Timberland High School (Missouri): Academics

 Timberland High School received A+ designation on May 23, 2002.
 The A+ Schools program is a school improvement initiative established by the Outstanding Schools Act of 1993.
 Graduates who meet the seven A+ state requirements are eligible for tuition reimbursement and general fee reimbursement to attend any public community college or vocational/technical school in the State of Missouri.

 Athletics

 Scott Swofford Stadium was dedicated in October 2002.
-Swofford was a long time head football coach at Wentzville Holt High School from 1986–1998.
+Swofford was a long time head football coach at Wentzville Holt High School from 1986 to 1998.
 He spent the last two years of his coaching career as an assistant the running backs and special teams coach for the Washington University Bears.
 During his first year at Washington University, the team earned its only NCAA playoff appearance in its history.
-Swofford died suddenly of a heart attack in September 2002.
+Swofford died suddenly of a heart attack in September 2000.
 His wife, Runa Swofford, worked at Timberland and years ago purchased a bell in her husband's name.
 The tradition of ringing that bell after football victories continues today.
 There is also a seniors vs. faculty basketball game dedicated to Scott.
 All three high schools in the district have their own Swofford games.